kaio-lord/Curse/README.md

 ## This Is Open Source Though

 This is open source so you all *can* use my code.
-It's not skidding if it's public.
+Your a skid tho

 That being said all this code was made myself through painful hours of work, so still give credits where due!

+## To everyone saying my proxy is ass...